Source Audio

-Source Audio is a guitar effects pedal company based near Boston, Massachusetts.
+Source Audio is a guitar effects pedal company that was founded in Woburn, Massachusetts in 2006.
 They produce modular effects pedals for electric guitar and bass, such as the Nemesis Delay, Ventris Dual Reverb, and Collider Delay+Reverb, as well as the C4 Synth, a modular rack synthesizer in pedal format, the Aftershock Bass Distortion, and the EQ2, a 10-band parametric equalizer with a plug-in style desktop interface.
 They are also the creators of the Hot Hand Wireless Effects Controller, a device worn around the finger that uses an accelerometer to send expression signal to an effect like an envelope filter.
 Source Audio mainly uses DSP (Digital Signal Processing) to create their effects, and are known to program their own processor chips.